emilorisit/hioa-eng-electronics/README.md

 Disclaimer

 This is a legacy project developed during my early engineering studies in 2013.
 While functional, the code and design reflect the tools and knowledge available at the time.

-Contact

-Feel free to reach out with any questions or suggestions:

-Name: Emil Niclas Hofseth

-LinkedIn: Your LinkedIn Profile

-Thank you for checking out this project!